-Fresh Shores Extra Virgin Coconut Oil is made without heat processing.
+Our Solspring® Organic Coconut Oil is made without heat processing.
 The fresh coconuts are first cold pressed to make a coconut emulsion.
 After being chilled to help pull out the oils, the milk goes through a centrifuge, where the pure oil spins away from the water layer.
-This results in a pure and natural, organic, unrefined, and highly stable coconut oil.
+This results in a pure and natural, unrefined and highly stable organic coconut oil.

-The light, non-greasy taste of Fresh Shores Extra Virgin Coconut Oil is so delicious, you'll want to use it nearly every time you cook.
-Just to get you started, here are a few things you can do with your coconut oil:
+The light, non-greasy taste of Solspring® Organic Coconut Oil is so delicious you'll want to use it every time you cook or bake.
+Just to get you started, here are a few ideas for adding it to some popular foods:

-- Whenever you fry, stir-fry, or sauté veggies, eggs, poultry, fish, or whatever, use coconut oil for a health-conscious, light flavor
+- Whenever you fry, stir-fry, or sauté veggies, eggs, poultry, fish, or whatever, use organic coconut oil for a deliciously light flavor.

-- Toss some coconut oil into your smoothies or juiced drinks for a burst of lauric acid
+- Toss some organic coconut oil into your smoothies or juiced drinks for a burst of lauric acid.

-Coconut oil can also be used to replace products in your makeup kit.
+Solspring® Organic Coconut Oil can also be used to enhance your personal care routine.